aplr/action-gcloud-compute-instance/README.md

 # action-gcloud-compute-instance

 The `action-gcloud-compute-instance` GitHub Action provisions a Google [Compute Engine][compute-engine] instance.
-Currently, it can create instances only from existing instance templates, however, this can be extended to arbitrary instances in the future.
 After successful provisioning, the instance name as well as it's IP is available as a GitHub Actions output for use in future steps.

+> Currently, it can create instances only from existing instance templates,
+> However, this can be extended to creating arbitrary instances in future releases.

+## Use Cases

+This action was initially created to boot on-demand ARM-based VMs for running distributed, multi-architecture docker `buildx` builds.
+However, it can be used for any case that requires provisioning a VM on-demand in a GitHub Actions workflow.

 ## Prerequisites